 Network Services Agreement

 The licensee shall prepare a Standard Service provision agreement for use with individual licensed operators.
-The Licensee shall file the Standard Service provision agreement and amendments thereto from time to time, with the Authority for its approval.
+The Licensee shall file the Standard Service provision agreement and amendments thereto from time to time, with the Authority for its approval prior to implementation.

 The licensee shall make the Network Services available without discrimination to individual licensed operators who wish to lease capacity.